wpendl99/.github/profile/css/selectors/selectors.md

 }
 ```

-You can also combine element type and class selectors to do things like all paragraphs with a class of summary.
+You can also combine the element name and class selectors to select all paragraphs with a class of summary.

 ```css
 p.summary {